volkerjaenisch/inqbus.installer/doc/source/handler.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 This class can be used to create a virtual environment with Anaconda.
-It takes a name for the TaskMixin as first argument, the name of the virtual environment as the second one and the path to the anconda-installation.
+It takes a name for the TaskMixin as first argument, the name of the virtual environment as the second one and the path to the anconda-installation as third one.

 The following example shows, how it can be used in combination with the Anaconda-Class and parsed arguments.